- What We Do

 - Case Studies

-Look, in 2018, you need a website.
-Really, you needed one the day you started your business, but better late than never.
+Look, in 2019, you need a website.
+You needed one the day you started your business, but better late than never.

 At Blue Corona, small business success is our middle name.
 We WANT you to succeed.
 So, in this article, I’ll cover:

-- 7 non-negotiable reasons why you need a website
+- Eight non-negotiable reasons why you need a website

 - Common objections debunked